ADTRAN/netopeer2-integration-tests/README.md

 versions of the Netopeer2 stack will be cloned.
 If you already have a populated `repo` directory it will remain unchanged.

+There are long running tests which will not run without extra options.
+Use `make test PYTEST_ARGS='-m long_runner'` to execute them.

 ## Directories

 ### `tests`